Group Show

 A central aspect of Nina Laaf’s work is the interplay and role reversal between volume, lightness, stability, and surface.

 Her work endless memory is a curtain installation featuring an integrated video loop.
-The moving image depicts the endlessly swaying tip of a palm tree trunk set against the horizon of the sea—a quiet, almost meditative recollection of a fleeting moment.
+The moving image depicts the endlessly swaying tip of a palm tree trunk—a quiet, almost meditative recollection of a fleeting moment.

 Exploring themes of chance, risk, and reward, LUCK reflects on the role of luck in both capitalism and the art world.